AdobeDocs/commerce-testing/src/pages/functional-testing-framework/update.md

 description: Learn how to upddate the Functional Testing Framework for Adobe Commerce and Magento Open Source.
 ---

-# Update the Magento Functional Testing Framework
+# Update the Functional Testing Framework

 <InlineAlert variant="info" slots="text"/>

-[Find your version] of MFTF.
-The latest Magento 2.4.x release supports MFTF 3.x.
-The latest Magento 2.3.x release supports MFTF 2.6.x.
+[Find your version] of the Functional Testing Framework.
+The latest Adobe Commerce or Magento Open Source 2.4.x release supports Functional Testing Framework 3.x.
+The latest Adobe Commerce or Magento Open Source 2.3.x release supports Functional Testing Framework 2.6.x.

-Tests and the Framework itself are stored in different repositories.
+Tests and the framework itself are stored in different repositories.

 *  Tests are stored in Module's directory.
-*  MFTF is installed separately (usually as a Composer dependency)
+*  The Functional Testing Framework is installed separately (usually as a Composer dependency)

 To understand different types of update - please follow the [Versioning][] page.